What is Inherited Family Trauma?

 • emotional supports for parents

-These roles frequently continue into adult relationships and affect identity, boundaries, and emotional well-being.
+These roles often continue into adulthood, influencing identity, boundaries, relationships, and emotional well-being.

 Interruption and Disconnection

-A child who experiences emotional distance, separation, loss, illness, hospitalization, adoption, or prolonged absence may continue seeking what was missing throughout life.
+Experiences such as emotional distance, separation, loss, illness, hospitalization, adoption, or prolonged absence may affect a child's sense of safety and belonging.

 • fear of abandonment